zitadel/zitadel/CONTRIBUTING.md

 You use the ZITADEL container as backend for your console.
 The console is run in your [Node](https://nodejs.org/en/about/) environment using [a local development server for Angular](https://angular.io/cli/serve#ng-serve), so you have fast feedback about your changes.

 We use angular-eslint and Prettier for linting and formatting, so please run `npm run lint:fix` before committing.
-(VSCode users, check out [this ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [this Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to fix lint and formatting issues in development)
+VSCode users, check out [this ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [this Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to fix lint and formatting issues in development.

 Once you are happy with your changes, you run end-to-end tests and tear everything down.